viclw17/viclw17.github.io/_posts/2024-07-15-path-tracing-workshop-note.md

 Thanks to this workshop as it helped me reformulated all the reading and researching with a minimal context.
 Credit and biggest appreciation to the author [Christoph Peters](https://momentsingraphics.de/PathTracingWorkshop.html).

 Even though my choosen career path is Technical Art in game development and **real-time** production in film and animation, so many times I came so close to graphic engineering and came across low level rendering theories.
-Looking into such field is purly interest driven but proven to be extremely benefitial as a Technical Artist.
+Looking into such field is purely interest driven but proven to be extremely benefitial as a Technical Artist.

 END